projectatomic/atomic-site/source/docs/gettingstarted.md

 [ Repeat on all minions ]

-Once you've created all the minions for your cluster, you can check to make sure the kubernetes cluster is communicating properly.
-On the kubernetes master, check to the visibility of the minions.
+Once you've created all the minions for your cluster, you can check to make sure the Kubernetes cluster is communicating properly.
+On the Kubernetes master, check to the visibility of the minions.
 This means you should be ready to start scheduling your first pod.

     [fedora@atomic-master ~]$ kubectl get minions

 ## Exploring Kubernetes
-There are several ways to get started using kubernetes pods to create workloads.
-The kubernetes upstream project publishes a Redis guestbook example that works to show off most of the components and use cases.
+There are several ways to get started using Kubernetes pods to create workloads.
+The Kubernetes upstream project publishes a Redis guestbook example that works to show off most of the components and use cases.
 You can download just the JSON files from the [ Github repo ](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples/guestbook) to the master Atomic host.
 Once you've got the files, it's a simple matter to use kubectl to create the pod, service, and replication controller.
 Follow along starting with [Step One] (https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples/guestbook#step-one-turn-up-the-redis-master) in the guide, or skip ahead and run the following commands:

     [fedora@atomic-master ~]$ kubectl create -f redis-master.json
     [fedora@atomic-master ~]$ kubectl get pod redis-master